Moving Federal Agencies Out of the ‘Swamp’ and Closer to the People

 Last Sunday, Senator Ernst visited the Texas-Mexico border, including a number of Department of Homeland Security (DHS) and Health and Human Services (HHS) facilities.
 During her visit, Senator Ernst received briefings from DHS and U.S. Customs and Border Protection (CBP) officials at the McAllen, Texas Border Patrol Station, including details of the drug trafficking that goes on along the border, and the schemes of the Mexican drug cartels.
 Senator Ernst was able to dialogue with CBP officials about the overall ways to address this crisis, including the need for additional asylum officers and judges.

 Senator Ernst receiving a briefing from CPB officials.

 Following her visit to the border, Senator Ernst reiterated her call for Congress, including her Democratic colleagues, to step up and work across the aisle to find solutions to the humanitarian crisis at the border, like securing our border and closing the asylum loopholes in our existing immigration laws.

-Click here or on the image above to watch Senator Ernst call for the completion of trade deals.
+Click here or the image above to watch Senator Ernst discuss the need for immigration reform.

-Click here or on the image above to watch Senator Ernst’s remarks about Secretary Esper’s confirmation.
+Click here or the image above to watch Senator Ernst’s remarks about Secretary Esper’s confirmation.